anthonyhamilton360/activedirectory-deploy/README.md

 </p>
 <p>
-Go back to Azure and under virtual machines copy the clien-1 public ID address and paste it in Remote Desktop and click connect.
+Go back to Azure and under virtual machines copy the client-1 public IP address and paste it in Remote Desktop and click connect.
 </p>
 <br />